 After all, most of the companies who've suffered high profile data breaches recently were compliant, but the risks are not limited to fines and legal repercussions: lost custom, lost reputation, and operational downtime in order to repair the problem all result from suffering a breach.

 In short, if you suffer a data breach then you'll lose customers and income, regardless of whether you're compliant.

 A better approach is to proactively ensure your business culture promotes cyber security, reducing the risk of a breach happening in the first place.

-DeltaNet's range of Information Governance eLearning helps businesses achieve just that.
-Featuring interactive scenarios depicting a wide range of real life cyber security risks, the courses are designed to instil desirable behaviours in employees and raise awareness of cyber risks.
+DeltaNet's range of Information Security eLearning helps businesses achieve just that.
+Featuring interactive scenarios depicting a wide range of real life cyber security risks, the courses are designed to instill desirable behaviours in employees and raise awareness of cyber risks.